-Even in the depths of winter Japanese people love their festivals, and in particular snow festivals are really fun and pretty amazing!
+Even in winter's depths, Japanese people love their festivals, and in particular, snow festivals are entertaining and pretty amazing!
 Sapporo offers you the chance to both ski, slopes are as close as 30 minutes away from the city, but to catch golden moments for your social media accounts with gorgeous ice sculptures!

-Sapporo’s snow festival is particularly famous, it is held for one week in February and attracts over two million visitors every year.
-Ice sculptures are made by local people and organizations, volunteers, local government officials and local military forces, as well as international teams participating in the International Snow Sculpture Content.
+Sapporo’s snow festival is particularly famous.
+It is held for one week in February and attracts over two million visitors every year.
+Ice sculptures are made by local people and organizations, volunteers, local government officials, local self-defense forces, and international teams participating in the International Snow Sculpture Contest.

-Alternatively, if you are out skiing near Asahikawa, Hokkaido, which has several ski resorts nearby like Furano ski resort and Kamui Ski Links, has a winter festival in the second week of February, though the sculptures are actually on display for a month.
+Alternatively, if you are out skiing near Asahikawa, Hokkaido, which has several ski resorts nearby like Furano ski resort and Kamui Ski Links, has a winter festival in the second week of February.
+However, the sculptures are actually on display for a month.
 This festival is well known for its use of giant snow sculptures!

 *Prices and options mentioned are subject to change.